josh-stillman/devops-for-typescript-devs/README.md

 ## Create an ECS Service

-We've got our Cluster to run our Service on, we've got a Task Definition that our Service can use to start our Task, and we've got our secrets set up.
+We've got our Cluster to run our Service on, we've got a Task Definition that instructs our Service how to start our Task, and we've got our secrets set up.
 Now we can create the Service itself.

 - Go to your cluster, and under services, click Create.